 Responsibility is generally decided by either the judge or the jury.
-In a personal injury trial, a jury is given instructions on comparative fault of the plaintiff.
+In a personal injury trial, a jury is given instructions on the comparative fault of the plaintiff.
 The comparative negligence jury instructions are:

 “The defendant claims that the plaintiff’s own negligence contributed to his or her harm.
 To succeed on this claim, the defendant must prove both of the following: